bitfoundation/bitplatform/docs/blog/integrate odata in .net core 3.1 project.md

 In addition, if we provide an IQueryable for OData instead of an array or list, the OData will execute the queries of paging, orderby, etc against the database and only the final result will return from the database, therefore it will have a huge effect on application performance.

-The security in this method will not be in danger, because if you put a where on the server-side query,  based on app logic, the client only can (OData) query on the limited with where applied data, so it can fetch only accessed data from the database.
+The security in this method will not be in danger, because if you put a where on the server-side query or any kind of row level security, based on app logic, the client only can (OData) query on the limited with where applied data, so it can fetch only accessed data from the database.

 All of the above concepts can be applied without any changes in `app routing`, `Swagger`, etc, so you can use your best practices like using `Dto` instead of raw `Entity` along with OData features.